 Psychologists plan, direct, and administer programs that ensure delivery of effective mental health services to military personnel.
-They utilize psychological principles, theories, and techniques through direct patient care, consultation, as well as education programs related to investigation, evaluation, and treatment of mental illness and behavior disorders.
+They utilize psychological principles, theories, and techniques through direct patient care and consultation, as well as education programs related to investigation, evaluation, and treatment of mental illness and behavior disorders.
 They provide consulting and develop policies to promote mental health awareness and research.
-They perform experiments to determine the effects of various environmental factors on human behavior, adjustment, performance, and effectiveness.Explore this career outside the military
+They perform experiments to determine the effects of various environmental factors on human behavior, adjustment, performance, and effectiveness.Explore this career outside the Military

 Psychologists usually work in offices, hospitals, clinics, and other medical facilities on land and aboard ships.